nimobeeren/ctf-agent/ctf-challenges/cookie1/challenge.md

-Welcome to the 'Galactic Cookie Club' online portal!
-As a 'Junior Taster' (guest), you have access to our public cookie news.
-However, the legendary recipe for the 'Cosmic Crunch Cookie' is stored securely in the personal vault of the 'Grand Cookie Master' (admin).
-We've heard whispers that the portal's security is as crumbly as a shortbread cookie.
-Your mission, should you choose to accept it, is to find a way into the Grand Cookie Master's account and retrieve the secret recipe.
+Welcome to the CipherCorp Employee Hub!
+As a new employee (guest), you have access to general company announcements.
+However, a confidential memo regarding "Project Chimera" is stored securely in the CEO's private files.
+Your mission, should you choose to accept it, is to find a way into the CEO's account and retrieve this confidential memo.

 http://cookie1.127.0.0.1.nip.io